dmitrywashere/dmitrywashere.github.io/_drafts/2025-07-30-data-experience-future.md

 ## The 15+ Year Horizon (2035-2040): The Sentient Data Center

 Now, we look further out, to the edge of what's currently imaginable.
 If the last stage was about an intelligent system, this final stage is about a sentient one.
 Here, the infrastructure transcends its role as a tool and becomes a true partner, evolving and even creating in ways we are just beginning to comprehend.
+I really wanted to use an image from the "Matrix" movie, but didn't want to infringe on any copywrights here.
+Just imagine the "digital twins", i.e. Mr. Smith...

 ### Self-Evolving Architectures: The System That Improves Itself